Chelsea, London: Tube and rail

-Chelsea doesn't have an Underground station, but there are two stations close to its boundary; Sloane Square to the east and Gloucester Road to the north (both of these on the District and Circle lines).
+Chelsea has no Underground station, but there are two stations close to its boundary; Sloane Square to the east and Gloucester Road to the north (both of these on the District and Circle lines).
 In addition, to the west is the London Overground station Imperial Wharf, on the West London Line.

 A Chelsea railway station (later renamed Chelsea and Fulham) previously existed on this line, located between the King's Road and the Fulham Road in neighbouring Fulham, but this was closed in 1940 following World War II bomb damage and later demolished.

 There is a proposal to construct a Chelsea Underground station on the King's Road as part of the Crossrail 2 project (also known as the Chelsea-Hackney line).
 The project, run by Transport for London, has not yet been approved or funded but is at the consultation stage.
 According to plans published by TfL in 2008, it is envisaged that the station would be located on the Dovehouse Green area of King's Road.
 In late 2020 central government shelved plans to progress the Crossrail 2 project.